Ida is finally gone. What’s next for the tropics?

 Hurricane Larry roams the Atlantic, to become a powerhouse

 First up is Larry, a hurricane about 1,000 miles west of the Cabo Verde Islands and around 1,400 miles east of the Leeward Islands.
 It had winds of 90 mph around noontime Friday, making it a Category 1 storm.
-It’s a gradually-organizing storm, and appears on satellite as a spiral of heavy rain bands feeding into a “central dense overcast” region.
+It’s a gradually organizing storm and appears on satellite as a spiral of heavy rain bands feeding into a “central dense overcast” region.
 While the colder, and therefore taller, thunderstorms were south of the inferred center, it appeared they were making an effort to wrap around and intensify Larry.

 Larry did exhibit a region of warming cloud tops near the center, connoting sinking air and foreshadowing the development of an eye.
 That organization will be integral to intensification.
 Larry also has very healthy outflow, or an efficient evacuation of hurricane exhaust air at the upper levels, which makes it easier for the storm to ingest more air at the low levels and intensify.

-In the coming days, Larry will probably intensify into a major hurricane as it drifts west-northwest at around 16 mph curving along the western periphery of high pressure.
+In the coming days, Larry will probably become a major hurricane as it drifts west-northwest at around 16 mph, curving along the western periphery of high pressure.
 That high will draw east a touch, permitting Larry to arc northward a bit more.
-All the while Larry will probably intensify, likely achieving major hurricane status and making a run toward Category 4 strength over the weekend.
+All the while Larry is likely to intensify, probably achieving major hurricane status and making a run toward Category 4 strength over the weekend.

-Larry could threaten Bermuda in about five days, toward Monday or Tuesday of next week, but specific impacts remain to be seen.
-It does not appear to be a threat to the United States but forecasters will continue monitoring it.
+Larry could threaten Bermuda in about five days, toward Monday or Tuesday, but specific impacts remain to be seen.
+It does not appear to be a threat to the United States, but forecasters will continue monitoring it.

 Beyond Larry